-We’ve all done it – found ourselves running late for work or an appointment and left with no time to eat a proper meal.
+We’ve all done it – found ourselves running late for work or an appointment and left with no time for eating at the dining table.
 We pull the car over at a drive-through, or we dodge into a fast food restaurant to pick up a quick meal on-the-go.
 While these foods might fill our bellies, they do little for our health.
 Food on the go tends to be unhealthy, and when we are rushed we often eat a lot more than we want or need.
 Do this too often, and you’ll end up with poor health and extra weight around your midsection.

 There really is a reason that humans have been sharing communal meals together since time immemorial.
 When we eat together, our so called ‘animal brains’ receive the message that we are safe and happy, and our bodies are flooded with positive hormones and emotions.
 Having a meal with your family and friends is a great way to boost your mood.
 Want to feel better?
 Invite some mates over to eat.

 The university of Oxford explains that eating with others will most likely make you happier and satisfied with your life.
 You can read more on this article by clicking here

 2. Meaningful time together – breaking bread with family